Posts

 5. School coordination to build plans for academic success.

-Moreover, you can also explore local support groups, child psychologists, or school-based services in NY/NJ for additional guidance.
+Moreover, you can also explore local support groups, child psychologists, or school-based services in NJ for additional guidance.
 Our goal is to meet each child where they are and help families feel confident.

 If you’re seeing these ADHD signs in your child, trust your instincts.
 You’re not overreacting.
 You’re paying attention.
-And in the busy, demanding environments of NY and NJ, early recognition is key.
+And in the busy, demanding environments of NJ, early recognition is key.

 You don’t have to navigate this alone.
 If you’re concerned about ADHD symptoms in kids and want to learn more, reach out to your pediatrician or our team at the ADHD, Mood & Behavior Center.
 A thoughtful evaluation can open the door to support, tools, and understanding that can truly help your child thrive.